gabeantonio/mastermind/README.md

 2. mastermind.py will contain the game logic while init_mastermind will take care of the interface.
 3. Starting with mastermind.py, I first want to initialize a hidden variable that will hold the random 4 number combination from the API.
 4. Then, I want to also create a list that will hold the player's guesses as the game progresses.
+5. I want to create a variable that will hold the allowed attempts at guessing as well as the word length.
+(10 attemps, 4 numbers - as stated in the prompt)